qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/source_code_validation.rst

 Protected data field
 --------------------
 **Hint:** Protected data fields are deprecated.
-Better use private fields in combination with getter and setter methods.\\
+Better use private fields in combination with getter and setter methods.

 **Comment:** It appears that this isn't an issue that is generically to be solved as the hint suggest.
-See the corresponding :doc:`bug report <bug>2095>`.
+See the corresponding `bug report <http://bugzilla.qooxdoo.org/show_bug.cgi?id=2095>`_.

 .. _pages/tool/source_code_validation#undeclared_private_data_field: